Yash-777/notebook/nodejs/node-express-application-setup.md

 ### Modify `server.js` ###

 Because we moved and renamed `app.js` to `express.js`, which tells our server how to configure express, we'll need to update our `server.js` file with the new location.
-Fine the line near the top of this file (mine is on line 7) that looks like this:
+Find the line near the top of this file (mine is on line 7) that looks like this:

 ```javascript
 var app = require('../app');